 Her clinical interests include back, neck, joint, neck and neuropathic pain.
 She also is skilled in radiofrequency ablation, peripheral nerve stimulation and spinal cord stimulation.

-She earned a medical degree from the University of Michigan Medical School in Ann Arbor, Mich., followed by an internship at Saint Joseph Mercy Health System, also in Ann Arbor.
-She completed both a residency in anesthesiology and a fellowship in multidisciplinary pain management at the Feinberg School of Medicine and Northwestern Memorial Hospital in Chicago.
+She earned a medical degree from the University of Michigan Medical School in Ann Arbor.
+She completed a residency in anesthesiology and a fellowship in multidisciplinary pain management at the Feinberg School of Medicine and Northwestern Memorial Hospital in Chicago.

-Nelson's research interests include aerospace medicine and exploring the medical capabilities needed for space exploration.
+Nelson's research interests include aerospace medicine and exploring the medical capabilities and resources needed for space exploration.
 She is working with NASA on the upcoming Artemis expeditions for lunar orbital and surface missions.
-She also studies objective measurements of pain, opioid-related side effects, substance-use disorder and how cannabis can be used to alleviate pain.
-A member of the American Society of Anesthesiologists and the Spine Intervention Society, she has contributed to several book chapters on pain medicine and serves on the editorial boards of the journals Anesthesia & Analgesia and Pain Medicine.
+She also studies objective measurements of pain, opioid-related side effects, substance-use disorder and how cannabis may be used to alleviate pain.
+She has contributed to many book chapters on pain medicine and serves on the editorial boards of the journals Anesthesia & Analgesia and Pain Medicine.

-Nelson, who also speaks Spanish, strives to improve her patients' quality of life through the use of non-opioid medications and state-of-the art pain management therapies.
+Nelson, who speaks fluent Spanish, strives to improve her patients' quality of life with state-of-the art pain management therapies and the use of non-opioid medications.

 She sees patients in Orange, Irvine and Tustin.